Australia’s Best Wine Regions

 Margaret River, Western Australia

 Margaret River is a small town of Perth in Western Australia.
-In only 50 years, the region has built a reputation as one of the foremost provinces for fine wine with approximately 215 boutique wine produces.
-The region produces arguable Australia’s best white varieties, including Riesling, Sauvignon blanc, Sémillon and Chardonnay.
+In only 50 years, the region has built a reputation as one of the foremost provinces for fine wine with approximately 215 boutique wine producers.
+The region produces arguably Australia’s best white varieties, including Riesling, Sauvignon blanc, Sémillon and Chardonnay.

 The area south of Perth has a unique climate in Australia, featuring unusually high rainfall and very even temperatures year-round.
 This means that although they produce only 3% of Australia’s grapes, they contribute 20% of the premium wine market.
 In short, if you are serious about good wine, you will want to visit Margaret River!
 The region also produces truffles, making it a foodie paradise.
-If like us you love truffles and wine, try visiting the Truffle and Wine Co!
+If, like us, you love truffles and wine, try visiting Truffle Hill!
 Their restaurant features indulgent truffle inspired food, local wines and seasonal produce.

 Coonawarra, South Australia